ericlin05/cm-tool-sh/README.md

 This tool needs to be run from a host within the cluster, ideally the Cloudera Manager server host.

+It uses Unix's "curl" command to communicate with Cloudera Manager API, so it must be installed.

 It uses SSH to run commands remotely to generate certificates and update agent configuration files using "root" user, because we need to update and restart services that requires "root" privilege, so to avoid being asked to enter passwords, it is advised to have passwordless setup from the host you want to run